boxdot/osmflat-rs/README.md

 ## Compiler

-Besides the library for working with osmflat archives, this crate contains an OSM [pbf format][PBF format] to osmflat data compiler.
+Besides the library for working with osmflat archives, the crate `osmflatc` contains an OSM [pbf format][PBF format] to osmflat data compiler.

 To compile OSM data from pbf to osmflat use: